 The Starting Point: Your Average Weekly Wage

+- "Average weekly wage" defined.
 Your average weekly wage sets the dollar amount to value your settlement.
-It’s usually based on your wages for the last four quarters before you got hurt, excluding the quarter you got hurt.
-If you worked for a shorter period than that, it’s based on the time you worked, as long as it’s fair both to you and the employer.
+It’s usually based on your wages for the last 4 quarters before you got hurt, excluding the quarter you got hurt.
+If you worked less than that, it’s based on the time you worked, as long as it’s fair to you and the employer.

-For this example, we’ll imagine your average weekly wage is $500.
+For example, let’s imagine your average weekly wage is $600.
+That makes your weekly check $400.
 Now we move to the next factor in valuing your settlement, which is a bit odd.

 Typical Settlement Limits and the “Scheduled Loss” Law

 It sounds strange, but South Carolina's workers’ compensation law lists the body parts most often hurt at work, along with a limit in weeks for each.
 This sets the maximum value for a total loss of that body part.